Global-Inequality-Project/global_inequality_charts/README.md

 # Global Inequality Charts

-A divi module to display interactive charts on a wordpress site and provide the following tools:
+A divi module to display interactive charts on a wordpress site together with the following tools:

 - Expand: Opens a modal to display the chart (or an extended version) full-screen
 - Share: Provides different options to share the chart